Turf Care & Maintenance

 I was once asked, Steve does that stuff really help?
 My reply was “only if you use it.”

 Aerification of greens is the one-thing golfers dislike the most.
 It is also one of the most important cultural practices required to maintain turf quality.
 Aerification breaks compaction of soil from mower and foot traffic, removes thatch, and allows better penetration of air, water, and nutrients.
 For the past few years at NLGC, we have relied on topdressing and deep tine aerification to control thatch.
 This kept the players happy, but the turf suffered.
-In the fall of 2011 the greens were core aerified, with 1/2'” tines.
-This began the aerification program we will use in 2012.
-We will core aerify, topdress, brush, roll, and mow, spring and fall.
+In the fall of 2011 the greens were core aerified, with 1/2'" tines.
+This began the aerification program, which we used in 2012 and 2013.
+We will again, core, aerify, topdress, brush, roll, and mow, spring and fall of 2014.
 The 9 holes we will be working on will be closed, until our work is completed (around 3:00 PM).
 This plan will be the least disruptive for both players and the maintenance crew.